zac083/Game-Changer-Information/Rules & Information.md

 **CURRENT SCENARIOS FOR EU GAME:**

-- CutClean (Infinite), Bleeding Sweets (1), Hastey Boys (1), Timber (1), Fast Getaway (2), Tunnels (3), Slender Sniper (3), Period of Resistance (3)
+- CutClean (Infinite), Fast Getaway (1), Tunnels (OFF Tempararly) (2), Slender Sniper (2), Period of Resistance (2)
-Version: 1.8
+Version: 1.20
-Any Config Differences: Fire aspect is completely off, start absorption 4 hearts, Horse armor off, Supply crates 2 per quad
+Any Config Differences: Fire aspect is completely off, start absorption 4 hearts, Horse armor off, Supply crates 2 per quad, Ore Rates: Vanilla (WILL BE DOUBLED IN 1.8 VERSION)

 **CURRENT SCENARIOS FOR NA GAME:**
-- CutClean (Infinite), Bleeding Sweets (1), Hastey Boys (1), Timber (1), Fireless (3), Tunnels (4), Period of Resistance (4), Slender Sniper (4)
+- CutClean (Infinite), Bleeding Sweets (5), Hastey Boys (5), Timber (5), Fireless (2), Tunnels (3), Period of Resistance (3), Slender Sniper (3)
 Version: 1.8
-Any Config Differences: Fire aspect on but only on books, starter absorption 0 hearts, horse armor on, supply crates 1 per quadrant
+Any Config Differences: Fire aspect on but only on books, starter absorption 0 hearts, horse armor on, supply crates 1 per quadrant, **VERSION: 1.8**

 One last thing in mind, PLEASE BE REASONABLE WITH YOUR DECISIONS!
 I will reject your addition if it is reasonably unfit/provides a bad experience towards the community!
 Please think before you choose!